Frigid monster storm across US claims at least 34 lives

 Travelers' weather woes are likely to continue, with hundreds of flight cancellations already and more expected after a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.
 Some 1,707 domestic and international flights were canceled on Sunday as of about 2 p.m.
 EDT, according to the tracking site FlightAware.

 The storm unleashed its full fury on Buffalo, with hurricane-force winds and snow causing whiteout conditions, paralyzing emergency response efforts.
-New York Gov. Kathy Hochul said almost every fire truck in the city was stranded Saturday.
+New York Gov. Kathy Hochul said almost every fire truck in the city was stranded Saturday and implored people Sunday to respect an ongoing driving ban in the region.
 Officials said the airport would be shut through Tuesday morning.
 The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 43 inches (109 centimeters) at 7 a.m.
 Sunday.

-Two people died in their suburban Cheektowaga, New York, homes Friday when emergency crews could not reach them in time to treat their medical conditions, and another died in Buffalo.
-Four more deaths were confirmed overnight, bringing the total to seven in Erie County.
-County Executive Mark Poloncarz warned there may be more dead.
+Two people died in their suburban Cheektowaga, New York, homes Friday when emergency crews could not reach them in time to treat their medical conditions.
+County Executive Mark Poloncarz 10 more people died in Erie County during the storm, including six in Buffalo, and warned there may be more dead.

 “Some were found in cars, some were found on the street in snowbanks," said Poloncarz.
 “We know there are people who have been stuck in cars for more than 2 days.”